-Legal disclaimer: This section is one family's story and how they meet the mandatory school attendance laws in Indiana.
+Legal disclaimer: This page provides suggestions and information on how to meet the mandatory school attendance laws in Indiana.
 It is not intended and should not be used as definitive legal advice.
 In most states, parents find a variety of legal methods to pursue the educational approach that they prefer for their child.

 Homeschooling Resources in Indiana

-We use Time4Learning for math and language arts.
-After that, my child does math flash card games online, Times Attack or Wrap Ups to practice his multiplication and division.
-For a math workbook, I like him to use a pencil once in a while, I use Abeka Math.
-I like to use a lot of variety with him to keep his interest.
-He's not the textbook type!
-If he needs extra help in one particular area, I like to make a worksheet from the Internet.
+Families often use Time4Learning for math and language arts.
+After that, children may like to do math flash card games online, Times Attack, or Wrap Ups to practice multiplication and division.
+For a math workbook, some families use Abeka Math.
+Parents often like to use a lot of variety to keep their children’s interest.
+If they need extra help in one particular area, homeschooling moms often print worksheets from the Internet.

-For more reading, I like to purchase books on Amazon.
-I can often get books for $0.01.
-Yes, I said one cent.
-The shipping for media mail is always $3.99, so my total for a book is $4.00.
-I usually pick books that teach history, science or just general facts.
-Also, I like to read to our children.
-I once heard that this is a good (and strange) thing to do even as they reach upper grade levels.
+For more reading, several families purchase books on Amazon.
+You can often get books for $0.01.
+Yes, one cent.
+The shipping for media mail is always $3.99, so the total for a book is $4.00-unless of course the book is eligible for your Amazon Prime membership, which offers free two-day shipping.
+Parents usually pick books that teach history, science, or just general facts.

 Time4Learning is vibrant, engaging, educational, and funny.
 It sure beats our previous homeschool curriculum which was textbook/workbook based.